 • to overcome the DZ installed tandem warhead;

-• increased the likelihood of a missile hit the target and the reliability of the complex;
+• the probability of a missile hitting the target and the reliability of the complex are increased;

-• a complete system of logistics and maintenance of anti-tank systems and training of operators was created.
+• a complete system of logistics and maintenance of ATGMs, as well as training of operators, was created.

 The ATLK Red Arrow 8Е is operated in three versions: